gitlabhq/gitlabhq/doc/administration/disaster_recovery/index.md

 > **Alpha** development.
 Do not use this as your only Disaster Recovery
 > strategy as you may lose data.

-GitLab Geo replicates your database and your Git repositories.
+Geo replicates your database and your Git repositories.
 We will support and replicate more data in the future, that will enable you to fail-over with minimal effort, in a disaster situation.